False positive herpes tests can occur due to various medical and laboratory factors.

 Several medical conditions and factors can trigger a false positive herpes test.
 Genital herpes symptoms can be complex, and test interpretation requires careful professional assessment.

-Autoimmune disorders can cause cross-reactive antibodies that might be misinterpreted as herpes-specific markers.
-Conditions like lupus, rheumatoid arthritis, and other inflammatory diseases can potentially interfere with test results.
+Autoimmune disorders can cause cross-reactive antibodies that are misread as herpes-specific markers.
+Conditions like lupus, rheumatoid arthritis, and other inflammatory diseases are known to interfere with herpes blood test results.
+A yeast infection can also cause a false positive herpes test in some cases, because local inflammation and similar lesion appearance may prompt a culture or swab of tissue that yields an ambiguous reading.

 Laboratory and Technical Factors